arjunk220401/MLM-project_clustering_045012/README.md

 I would like to thank Prof. Amarnath Sir for his guidance on how to perform clustering analysis.
 He was instrumental in teaching us the core concepts required for acing this particular aspect of machine learning.

+The dataset has 100001 rows with 14 variables.

 Source of the dataset:  https://1drv.ms/x/s!AnqtMRaFqC6YkFVICR--y8rFJ5_o?e=aW6oxe

 Source of the code:  https://www.kaggle.com/datasets/okhiriadaveoseghale/100000-sales-records?resource=download